sapa/spa-specifications/places.md

 <!-- TODO: Should the address be machine readable? -->

-Currently, places and their relations to other entities are only represented according to the CIDOC-CRM as RiC does not provide additional depth of information and my be inferred later.
+Currently, places and their relations to other entities are only represented according to the CIDOC-CRM as RiC does not provide additional depth of information and may be inferred later.